ronaldvlee/CPSC-335-Fall-2023-Project-2/README.md

 # CPSC 335 Fall 2023 Project 2
 ## Abstract
-In this project, you will design, implement and analyze an exhaustive search algorithm, dynamic programming algorithm for solving the same problem.
+In this project: design, implement and analyze an exhaustive search algorithm, dynamic programming algorithm for solving the same problem.
 ## The Stock Purchase Maximization Problem
 The problem seeks to maximize the number of stocks an investor may purchase, given a limited amount of available financial resources.
 The future values of these stocks are not considered at the time of purchase.